Botanicals:

 (If there is moisture, let them dry in the sun or overnight)

 Pour raw honey over over hips, covering generously.
-Seal jar and set in sunny windowsill for approximately one moon cycle.
+Seal jar and set in sunny windowsill for approximately one week to one moon.
 Twirl and swirl the jar on occasion so you can stir (and admire!) the honey and hips.

 Strain the honey any time after it has been infused (honey will take on a sweet wild rose scent and flavor, that is how you know it has been infused).
 Another option is to allow the hips to remain in the honey, infused and preserved.
 The hips may then be used to make a sweet rose hip tea.